Defining sustainable packaging

 The term “sustainability” was only adopted by the packaging industry as late as 2006.

-Coined by Andrew Savitz after the publication of “The Triple Bottom Line: How Today’s Best-Run Companies Are Achieving Economic, Social and Environmental Success – and How You Can Too”, the book details the move towards sustainability within businesses.
+Coined by Andrew Savitz after the publication of “The Triple Bottom Line: How Today’s Best-Run Companies are Achieving Economic, Social, and Environmental Success – and How You Can Too”, the book details the move towards sustainability within businesses.
 The book also covers how and why you should increasingly view financial success as going hand in hand with social and environmental achievement.

 This broader viewpoint builds on the previous environmental-only outlook, including economic and social criteria, ethical sourcing of material and even manufacturing conditions.